tristanpwdennis/kdr_funestus_report_2023/README.md

 2. The code generating the raw data for the heatmaps (plotted in R as I prefer plotting heatmaps in R).
 3. The haplotype clustering dendrogram showing that the linked P976F/1842S haplotype is responsible for the weak sweep in Morogoro region.

+If you wish to replicate the analysis, clone this repo, and run the jupyter notebook first.
+Make sure [you are able to access malariagen_data](https://malariagen.github.io/vector-data/vobs/vobs-data-access.html).
+The notebook should run and download the data required to plot the rest of the analyses in the RMarkdown.

 Apologies for the two different plotting notebooks.
 I find myself using Python increasingly, but I am still a fan of R when it comes to statistics and heatmaps!

 Tristan Dennis, Aug 2024.